sOuL2000s/Metier-Institute-Full-Stack-Website/README.md

-# Metier Institute Full-Stack Website
+# Metier Study Center Full-Stack Website

 This project provides a full-stack web application for an educational institution, featuring a multi-page structure with dedicated sections for MBA test preparation programs, faculty details, institution lists (IIMs, XLRI, Symbiosis, Narsee Munjee), and test information.